Bayesian Confirmation Theory

 The right side of that equation represents your conditional credence in H at time 1, assuming the truth of some possible evidence E which you had not yet discovered at that time.
 The left side represents your credence in H at time 2, after learning that E is in fact true.

 For example, suppose you know that a playing card has been randomly chosen from a standard deck of 52 cards, but at time 1 you have no other information about it.
-Consider the hypothesis that the selected card is the queen of hearts.
+Consider the hypothesis that the selected card is the Queen of Hearts.
 Initially, your credence in that hypothesis is pr1(Q) = 1/52, and your conditional credence assuming that it’s a face card is pr1(Q|F) = 1/12.
-(At this initial time, you have not yet learned whether it is a face card.
-Your conditional credence reflects how likely you think it is to be the queen of hearts assuming that it turns out to be a face card.)
+At this initial time, you have not yet learned whether it is a face card.
+Your conditional credence reflects how likely you think it is to be the Queen of Hearts assuming that it turns out to be a face card.

 Then, at time 2, you gain some new evidence: you learn that the card is, in fact, a face card.
-In light of this new evidence, you should change your degree of belief in hypothesis Q. Now that you have learned F, your actual (unconditional) credence that the card is the queen of hearts should increase from 1/52 to 1/12.
+In light of this new evidence, you should change your degree of belief in hypothesis Q. Now that you have learned F, your actual (unconditional) credence that the card is the Queen of Hearts should increase from 1/52 to 1/12.
 So, your posterior credence is pr2(Q) = 1/12, which is the same as your prior conditional credence pr1(Q|F).

 The process of updating one’s beliefs in this way is called conditionalization.
 So, Bayesianism says that you should change your beliefs over time by conditionalizing on any new evidence you acquire.
 When you conditionalize on new evidence, your credence in any hypothesis may increase, decrease, or stay the same, depending on your prior conditional credences.
 If conditionalization increases your credence, the evidence is said to confirm the hypothesis.
 (The term ‘confirm’ is used even if the resulting credence is still quite low.
 ‘Confirm’ is not a synonym of ‘prove.’)
 Conversely, if conditionalization decreases your credence in H, the evidence is said to disconfirm H.